 3. A Little Girl Who Did Not Believe in Santa Claus (1907)

 This little story has a plot twist that will definitely surprise you.
 (Let’s just say it probably wouldn’t work today.)
 I love the period detail in this one, from the boy’s Buster Brown-type outfit to the festooned tree to the big teddy bear which today would probably be worth more than my car.

 2. A Christmas Carol (1910)

-Now for a moderately more famous early Christmas Carol movie, this fine 10 minute Edison drama.
-Bob Cratchit is played by Charles Ogle, famed for portraying the first screen version of Frankenstein’s monster, and Marc McDermott gives it his all as Ebenezer Scrooge.
+Now for a (moderately) more famous early Christmas Carol movie.
+In this fine 10 minute Edison drama, Bob Cratchit is played by Charles Ogle, famed for portraying the first screen version of Frankenstein’s monster, and Marc McDermott gives it his all as Ebenezer Scrooge.
 The scenes are well staged, and the acting is quite good when you consider the fact that many scenes were later filled in with double exposures–the old-timey version of actors using their imaginations with green screens!

 …By the way, McDermott was only 29 when he played Ebenezer Scrooge.
 Yes.